ligurio/swebok-v3/5_software_maintenance.md

 engineering, software maintenance is essentially one of the many technical processes.

-1 For the purpose of conciseness and ease of read- ing, this standard is referred to simply as IEEE 14764 in the subsequent text of this KA.
+1 For the purpose of conciseness and ease of reading, this standard is referred to simply as IEEE 14764 in the subsequent text of this KA.

 The objective of software maintenance is to modify existing software while